My first thoughts on TDD

-After a very interesting conference talk on Test Driven Development (TDD) and Behavior Driven Development (BDD), I have finally started using NUnit to write unit tests in C#.
+After an interesting conference talk on Test and Behavior Driven Development (TDD & BDD), I have now started using NUnit to write unit tests in C#.
 Here are some initial thoughts from a TDD n00b.

-My first thought was (as so many have told me it would be) “why haven’t I worked like this before?”.
-Perhaps I am having a honey-moon, but I am loving it, though some of my coding habits translates badly to testable code.
+My first reaction was (as many told me it would be) “why haven’t I worked like this before?”.
+Perhaps I am having a honey-moon, but I sure am loving it, though some of my coding habits translates badly to testable code.
 However, I have some thoughts that I’d like to discuss.

 Test vs. Behavior